Baltimore: Roads and highways

-The first interstate highway built in Baltimore was I-83, called the Jones Falls Expressway (first portion built in the early 1960s).
-Running from the downtown toward the northwest (NNW), it was built through a natural corridor over the Jones Falls River, which meant that no residents or housing were directly displaced.
-A planned section from what is now its southern terminus to I-95 was abandoned.
-Its route through parkland received criticism.

-Planning for the Baltimore Beltway antedates the creation of the Interstate Highway System.
-The first portion completed was a small strip connecting the two sections of I-83, the Baltimore-Harrisburg Expressway and the Jones Falls Expressway.
+The first interstate highway built in Baltimore was I-83 (the Jones Falls Expressway), whose first portion was built in the early 1960s through a natural corridor over the Jones Falls River, displacing no housing; a planned extension to I-95 was abandoned, and its route through parkland drew criticism.
+Planning for the Baltimore Beltway predates the creation of the Interstate Highway System.

 The only U.S. Highways in the city are US 1, which bypasses downtown, and US 40, which crosses downtown from east to west.
 Both run along major surface streets, US 40 utilizes a small section of a freeway cancelled in the 1970s in the west side of the city, originally intended for Interstate 170.
 State routes in the city travel along surface streets, with the exception of Maryland Route 295, which carries the Baltimore–Washington Parkway.

-The Baltimore City Department of Transportation (BCDOT) is responsible for several functions of the road transportation system in Baltimore, including repairing roads, sidewalks, and alleys; road signs; street lights; and managing the flow of transportation systems.
-In addition, the agency is in charge of vehicle towing and traffic cameras.

-BCDOT maintains all streets within the Baltimore.
-These include all streets that are marked as state and U.S. highways and portions of I-83 and I-70 within Baltimore's city limits.
-The only highways in the city that are not maintained by BCDOT are I-95, I-395, I-695, and I-895, which are maintained by the Maryland Transportation Authority.
+The Baltimore City Department of Transportation (BCDOT) maintains the city's streets, sidewalks, and alleys, road signs, and street lights, and handles vehicle towing and traffic cameras.
+Its responsibilities include the state and U.S. highways and the portions of I-83 and I-70 within the city limits; I-95, I-395, I-695, and I-895 are instead maintained by the Maryland Transportation Authority.